 The hallway offers ample space for coats and boots and opens to the open plan living area.
 The kitchen is well appointed and includes dishwasher, fridge/freezer and dishwasher and offers everything you could need to conjure up a hearty Lakeland breakfast or a dinner of the finest local fare.
 The family dining table is ideal for socialising with friends or relax in the lounge in the lovely leather sofas in front of the beautiful feature fireplace with cosy log burning stove.
 The lounge looks out across the patio to the garden and grounds beyond and glimpses of Ullswater can be seen only a few hundred yards away.

 A feature staircase leads to a large landing offering additional storage and from which there are two bedrooms.
-The first offers a double bed, TV and views to the lake, the second can either be made up to your choice of either a twin bedded room with two 2'6” single beds.
+The first offers a double bed, TV and views to the lake, the second can is a twin bedded room with two 2'6 single beds.
 The bedrooms are complemented by a family shower room with walk-in shower, basin and WC.

 A glazed door from the lounge opens onto a private patio and a picket gate leads to a shared lawned garden.
 Guests are also welcome to share the grounds around the estate and the cottage has one parking space with other parking also available on request.